- Location: Pavaghadh bava bazar Pavaghadh, Gujarat 389360

 - Darshan Timings: 05:00 AM To 07:00 PM

 - How To Reach

-There is a legend about the Temple, it is believed that during the holy celebration of Navratri the locals organized the traditional dance Garba in dedication for the Goddess.
-It is believed that Goddess was so touched and impressed with the genuine devotion of her devotees that she chose to disguise herself as a local woman and dance amongst her devotees.
+There is a legend about the Temple, it is believed that during the holy celebration of Navratri, the locals organized the traditional dance Garba in dedication to the Goddess.
+It is believed that the Goddess was so touched and impressed with the genuine devotion of her devotees that she chose to disguise herself as a local woman and dance amongst her devotees.

 The King happened to be there in the events.
 He was mesmerized and enchanted with her charm and made an inappropriate proposal.
 He was alerted by Goddess and she informed him that his ideas and gestures were inappropriate as she was like his mom.
 Overwhelmed and swallowed up with desire the King demanded making her his queen.
 Angered by his inappropriate gesture Goddess cursed him that his GOLDEN Empire would fall down to dust.

 Later on, Champaner was invaded by Mughal King Muhammed Begada.
 He beat The King Jaisinh in a fight and eliminated him.
 As soon as a growing empire Champaner was pulled down to ashes.
 Therefore, the curse of the Goddess becomes real.